mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE sqlite_datasource         --- display name for the database
-    WITH ENGINE='sqlite',                     --- name of the MindsDB handler
+    WITH ENGINE = 'sqlite',                   --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "db_file": " "                          --- path to the database file to be used
     };
     ```